What do I need to do to take my boat to Rottnest Island?

 No. A tender is a vessel that is 3.75m or shorter.
 Vessels of this length do not need to pay admission fees because they enter the reserve via another vessel.
-Tender vessels cannot be used independently within the reserve if admission fees have not been paid.
+Tender vessels cannot be used independently within the Rottnest Island Marine Reserve if admission fees have not been paid.

 All vessels longer than 3.75m must pay admission fees.